 Joanna Jedrzejczyk sure could’ve used some help with her weight cut.
 Make sure you take your fish oil so that you avoid similar struggles: https://bjj-world.com/joanna-jedrzejczyks-weight-cutting-video-its-a-torture-for-human-body/

 If you want to live longer and have a functioning body, you should take fish oil.
 Even if you are a polar bear that loves salmon and BJJ, you should still take fish oil.
 You see, even if you are eating pounds and pounds of salmon, you can never really get enough.
 Luckily, you can supplement with Omega-3 fatty acids and get your fair share.

 Fruit And Vegetable Powders

 Luckily, a few companies have come up with multivitamins and greens supplements.
-These powders are quick, easy and taste good.
-It’s understandable when you say that you do not have time to boil water and cook asparagus before rushing out to roll, but you have no excuse not to grab a scoop of some of greens supplements in your stack, throw it in the shaker and hit the road.
+These powders are quick, easy, and taste good.
+It’s understandable when you say that you do not have time to boil water and cook asparagus before rushing out to roll, but you have no excuse not to grab a scoop of some of the greens’ supplements in your stack, throw it in the shaker, and hit the road.
 Do yourself a favor and improve your immunity.
 Supplement with greens on a daily basis.

 All in all, you take your training seriously.
 Take your diet seriously.
 Well, they go hand in hand.
 Your training without proper nutrition is like a Gi without a belt.
 Remember to eat well and train hard.
 Supplements are exactly as the word implies, supplemental.
 You should not be living off supplements but you should work them into your diet to fill in those gaps or lapses in nutrition that you do not get.
 There is no harm in adding a shake and some fish oil into your diet, there is only gain.